How do Christians participate in governing in an age of secularization and polarization?

 An introduction to Canadian government and politics, with special emphasis on Canada’s foreign affairs, and its role in the world.
 Topics covered include the constitution, the role of the executive, legislative and judicial branches, parties, elections, and policy making, both at home and abroad.

 An introduction to how competing political philosophies and ideologies explain different economic practices of states, how political forces and institutions affect the operation of international markets, and how global economic institutions operate.
 Emphasis will be given to developing world economies and issues of social and political justice.

-Formerly INS-246.
-An introduction to the theories, structures, and issues of human rights in global politics, with special emphasis on the role of public justice systems and human trafficking.
-Practical case studies will be used to facilitate in depth knowledge of particular regions/contexts where vulnerabilities exist, and strategies for the redress of those vulnerabilities will be studied.
+An introduction to the theories, structures, and issues of human rights in global politics, with special emphasis on the Charter and Canada.
+Practical case studies will be used to facilitate a clear understanding of rival approaches, as well as challenges to and tensions in rights regimes at home and abroad.

 Over 40 years ago, Thomas Dye defined ‘public policy’ as “anything a government chooses to do or not to do.”
-Though perhaps oversimplified, good public policy and good laws are necessary fellows.
-Both are the art of developing government responses to public problems.
+Though perhaps oversimplified, good public policy is essential public justice.
+It is the art of developing government responses to public problems.
 This course will study the public policy process that governments establish within which citizens function, and within which laws are made, challenged, and changed.
-Issues studied will include approaches to law and public policy, actors, institutions and instruments of policy, agenda setting, public policy formation and decision making, implementation and evaluation.
+Issues studied will include approaches to public policy, actors, institutions and instruments of policy, agenda setting, public policy formation and decision making, implementation, and evaluation.
 Students will develop research based on a major problem in public policy at any level of municipal, provincial, or federal jurisdiction.